kshitijalwadhi/ProfReviewPortal/README.md

 The project was built using Django Framework.

+The app is hosted on: [http://kshitijalwadhi.pythonanywhere.com](http://kshitijalwadhi.pythonanywhere.com)

+and the admin area can be accessed from [http://kshitijalwadhi.pythonanywhere.com/admin](http://kshitijalwadhi.pythonanywhere.com/admin)

 ## Note to judging team of Dev Club:
 * The answers to the questions are there in the repo itself in the pdf format.